mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_getting_started.md

 API Portal uses Joomla modules to render dynamic content (APIs, Applications, Users).
 Each module provides configuration which gives you control over the content rendered by the module.
 You can see what configuration options a module provides by clicking **Content > Site Modules**, and opening a module.

+Watch this video to learn more about applying your customizations and styling to the new T4 Template: {{< youtube EwnpLoCr-4s >}}

 ## Customize your logo

 Change the API Portal site logo using the Joomla!
 Media Manager.